-to politics.
-How have your relationships been impacted by the election seaso ui .
-In 2020, one of our major societal themes has been "isolation".
-In what ways has this election season made you feel isolated?
-In what ways has this election season made you feel more connected to your community or society?
-One chief executive is charged with a responsibility to all in our U.S. society.
-A member of the "body politic", what is your responsibility to your fellow Americans?
+In 2016, one in six Americans stopped talking to a friend or family member due to politics.
+How have your relationships been impacted by the election season?

+Since 2020, one of our major societal themes has been "isolation."
+In what ways has this election season made you feel isolated?\\\\\

+In what ways has this election season made you feel more connected to your community or society?\\\\\

+One chief executive and members of Congress are charged with a responsibility to all in our U.S. society.
+As a member of the "body politic," what is your responsibility to your fellow Americans?

 What is one thing you wish your fellow Americans understood about you today?

 What is one thing you wish you understood more about your fellow Americans?